Jamia Masjid, Srinagar

+The mosque has been the site of anti-India protests over generations, and has become a platform for people to debate and discuss the politics of the Kashmir conflict.

-In History
+History

-Sikh Era (1819-1846 CE)
+Sikh Era (1819–1846 CE)

-For 21 years, the Mosque faced closure under the Sikh regime of Maharaja Ranjit Singh beginning in 1819 AD, when the-then Governor of Srinagar, Moti Ram, put curbs on offering prayers in Jamia Masjid.
-No prayers were offered and no call for prayers was given from the Mosque.
-It was reopened by Governor, Ghulam Muhi-ud-Din, in 1843 who spent nearly a lakh and a half of rupees on its repair.
-But for 11 years, rulers allowed prayers only on Fridays.
-The Mosque would be opened for just few hours on Fridays and closed again.
+For 21 years, the mosque faced closure under the Sikh empire of Maharaja Ranjit Singh beginning in 1819 CE, when the-then Governor of Srinagar, Moti Ram, put curbs on offering prayers in Jamia Masjid.
+No prayers were offered and no call for prayers was given from the mosque.
+It was reopened by the Governor Ghulam Muhi-ud-Din in 1843 CE, who spent nearly a lakh and a half of rupees on its repair.
+For 11 years, rulers allowed prayers only on Fridays.
+The mosque was opened for just few hours on Fridays and closed again.

-July 13, 1931
+1931 Kashmir agitation

-The martyrs of July 13, 1931 were taken to Jamia Masjid after the police opened fire and 22 people were killed and hundreds injured.
-The bodies of the martyrs were laid in the shrine compound of Khawaja Naqashband Sahab Khawaja Bazar Srinagar where Sheikh Abdullah, Mirwaiz Maulvi Muhammad Yusuf Shah and other leaders started delivering speeches against Maharaja Hari Singh.
+During the 1931 Kashmir agitation, a funeral was held for 22 muslim rioters that were taken to Jamia Masjid after the Dogra police opened fire at them.
+The bodies of the victims were laid in the shrine compound of Khawaja Naqashband Sahab Khawaja Bazar Srinagar where Sheikh Abdullah, Mirwaiz Maulvi Muhammad Yusuf Shah and other leaders started delivering speeches against Dogra Maharaja Hari Singh.

 Post 1947

 According to historian Mohammad Ishaq Khan, “Jamia Masjid has primarily played a significant part in imparting religious education.
 However, with the spread of modern education among Kashmiri Muslims, thanks to the efforts of Mirwaiz Ghulam Rasul Shah, the Masjid began to play a seminal role in the growth of political consciousness.
 Sheikh Muhammad Abdullah was, in fact, initiated into what I would call the mysteries of Kashmiri Muslim politics at Jamia Masjid by Mirwaiz Muhammad Yusuf Shah.”

 The Jamia Masjid has been a hot-bed of raging political discourse on the present turmoil in the state, and the politics that has unfolded in Kashmir has led to curbs and gags on congregations here.
-The Mosque has also become a platform for people to debate and discuss the politics of the Kashmir conflict.
+The mosque has also become a platform for people to debate and discuss the politics of the Kashmir conflict.

-Prolonged closure of the Mosque came into effect in 2008 when the Amarnath land row erupted.
+Prolonged closure of the mosque came into effect in 2008 when the Amarnath land row erupted.
 The decision of the state government to prevent people from offering Friday prayers for weeks led to massive outrage, and was seen as an attempt to choke the rebellion whose epicentre was the areas of the old city, particularly around Jamia Masjid.

-During the Mehbooba Mufti led coalition government, the Mosque was again locked down for three months during the unrest of 2016, and again in 2017 and 2018 for different periods of time.
+During the Mehbooba Mufti-led coalition government, the mosque was again locked down for three months during the unrest of 2016, and again in 2017 and 2018 for different periods of time.